Gloomcaller/School-Projects/README.md

 ## License

-There is no licence since i remove any elements that could link/lead to my school.
+There is no licence since I remove any elements that could link/lead to my school.

 Feel free to explore the projects and contribute!
 Happy coding!